Pierce Crosby | Director of US Operations at TradingView

 I think there are some premium products out there like Bloomberg or FactSet who might have a bigger bench of tools available to end customers, but let’s be clear—they’re $1,000+ per month to use these things.
 Our highest tier subscription for folks who want to take the training wheels off is less than $100/month, so we compete heavily on price too.

 Q: What successes have you and your team had at TradingView?

 It’s tough to be celebrating our successes during such a dark time in the world.
-But I can say that we are heads-down, focused on continually improving what we do so that we can better service the customers we have and keep expanding to new audiences.
+But I can say that we are heads-down, focused on continually improving what we do so that we can better serve the customers we have and keep expanding to new audiences.
 We’ve recently hired our 250th employee at the company, and we just broke the 200th largest website in the world.
 Those are big wins for us on a corporate and business level.

-I would also mention our streaming product, because we think it’s going to actually be a substantial shift in how people consume market commentary.
+I would also mention our streaming product because we think it’s going to actually be a substantial shift in how people consume market commentary.

 Right now, the industry standard is to get “takes” from top influencers on CNBC or Twitter.
 Most of them aren’t actually market participants or really care about what traders and investors are going through.
-So we created TradingView Streams to hand the keys BACK to the investor community on TradingView, and have them share their own research and trades in a realtime format.
+So we created TradingView Streams to hand the keys BACK to the investor community on TradingView, and have them share their own research and trades in a real-time format.
 So far, over 500 traders and investors have streamed, and more than 300,000 people have tuned in.
 This is just the beginning, but it’s super exciting to see growth like this in such a short period of time.